aabarcam/RM_MoreChoices/README.md

 ## Compatibility
 Developed and tested for RPG Maker MZ.

-Compatibility with RPG Maker MV unknown.
+Compatibility with RPG Maker MV or other MZ plugins untested.